levidaniel96/peerRTF/README.md

 ```bash
 python main.py
 ```
-note that you need to collect the data and put it in the data folder. you can estimate the RTFs using the code provided in:(https://github.com/levidaniel96/DSPAudio-Tool/tree/main/multi_channel_algorithms/RTF_estimation)
+Note that you need to collect the data and put it in the data folder.
+You can estimate the RTFs using the code provided in this repository.

 the data should be in the following format:
 ```bash